daytonaio/keycloak-admin-client/docs/OrganizationsAPI.md

 [[Back to README]](../README.md)

-## AdminRealmsRealmOrganizationsIdIdentityProvidersGet
+## AdminRealmsRealmOrganizationsOrgIdIdentityProvidersGet

-> []IdentityProviderRepresentation AdminRealmsRealmOrganizationsIdIdentityProvidersGet(ctx, realm, id).Execute()
+> []IdentityProviderRepresentation AdminRealmsRealmOrganizationsOrgIdIdentityProvidersGet(ctx, realm, orgId).Execute()

 Returns all identity providers associated with the organization